ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/electronics.md

 > We cast the inputs we get from `raw_input` to floats, of course, since we are dealing with a number representing money

-Then comes the part of the assignment where it differs from the previous; this assignment will require the use of `if`-statements.
+Then comes the part of the assignment where it differs from the previous few; this assignment will require the use of `if`-statements.

 > What are `if`-statements?
 Well, an example is given on page 20 of the manual, so be sure to check that out.
 A short recap: an `if`-statement is used to